devRant-Community/Community-Programming-Book/CONTRIBUTING.md

 into the base branch.
 Add  the editing team as reviewers.
 If the pull request adds a new chapter, then add the label "new-chapter".

-Also close any previously opened issue(s) which are fulfilled by the pull request.
+Also, close any previously opened issue(s) which are fulfilled by the pull request.

 Every pull request undergoes an automatic build process which automatically